muquit/markdown-toc-go/docs/README.md

 reference it throughout your documentation.
 A single global glossary file can be shared across multiple projects for consistent branding, URLs, and common references.

+@ASCIIDOC@ has similar feature but it comes with the whole toolchain baggage - I do use @ASCIIDOC@ documents.  `markdown-toc-go` is just one static binary and you're done.

 Hope you find this program useful.